Skip to main content

 └── api/workspaces/create/route.ts

-1. Service Isolation: Each microservice is independently deployable
+1. Service Isolation: Each deployable unit stays independently shippable

 2. Internal Quality: Each service maintains clean internal architecture